AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

       I. If HA is not enabled:

-         i.
-At Gateway field, select a gateway launched in the earlier step.
+         - At Gateway field, select a gateway launched in the earlier step.

       #.
 Else if HA is enabled:

-         i.
-At Primary Gateway field, select a gateway launched earlier as primary gateway.
+         - At Primary Gateway field, select a gateway launched earlier as primary gateway.

-         ii.
-At Backup Gateway field, select a gateway launched earlier as backup gateway.
+         - At Backup Gateway field, select a gateway launched earlier as backup gateway.

    #.
 Input the connection with a unique name, for example, NewYork-site.